OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### Remediation

-[Describe the best practices that developers should follow to prevent this issue]
+-- TODO [Describe the best practices that developers should follow to prevent this issue] --

 #### References

-- [link to relevant how-tos, papers, etc.]
+-- TODO [Add link to relevant how-tos, papers, etc.] --

 ### Testing for Debugging Code and Verbose Error Logging

 #### Overview

-(Give an overview about the functionality and it's potential weaknesses)
+-- TODO [Give an overview about the functionality and it's potential weaknesses] --

 #### White-box Testing

+-- TODO [Add content on white-box testing for "Testing for Debugging Code and Verbose Error Logging"] --

 #### Black-box Testing

+-- TODO [Add content on black-box testing for "Testing for Debugging Code and Verbose Error Logging"] --

 #### Remediation

-[Describe the best practices that developers should follow to prevent this issue]
+-- TODO [Describe the best practices that developers should follow to prevent this issue "Testing for Debugging Code and Verbose Error Logging"] --

 #### References

-- [link to relevant how-tos, papers, etc.]
+-- TODO [Add link to relevant how-tos, papers, etc.] --

 ### Testing Exception Handling

 #### Overview

-(Give an overview about the functionality and it's potential weaknesses)
+-- TODO [Give an overview about the functionality and it's potential weaknesses] --

 #### White-box Testing